deepaksood619/deepaksood619.github.io/docs/devops/devops-intro/intro.md

 - Scheduling is deciding when and whether a task should run
 - Orchestration is deciding where and how a task should run

+## Remediation vs Repair

+**Remediation is a more thorough and long-term solution than repair**.
+Repair is for minor damage that doesn't have an underlying cause.
+Remediation is for major or recurring damage caused by an underlying issue.

 ## GitOps

 GitOps is a way of implementing Continuous Deployment for cloud native applications.
 It focuses on a developer-centric experience when operating infrastructure, by using tools developers are already familiar with, including Git and Continuous Deployment tools.